Symptoms Of A Bad ECU And Replacement Cost

 Do you suspect that your car is dealing with a bad ECU?
 Here's the ultimate guide showing you all the symptoms of a bad ECU and the repair cost.

 Many still refer to the ECM as the Engine Control Unit.
-This, of course, has the same acronym (ECU), making it hard to distinguish the ECM from the Electronic Control Unit in certain texts.
+This, of course, has the same acronym (ECU), making it challenging to distinguish the ECM from the Electronic Control Unit in certain texts.

 Related:What Causes ECU Failure?